chrissalam/chrissalam.github.io/fifty.md

 ###### 33.1 Chong's got a point with american culture, and I hate to validate him: The culture pervades all of this, from the required valentines day celebrations, through proms and what not.
 ###### 33.2 I 've spent two years in a long relationship.
 It's really humbling, the afterwards of it.
 I don't want to make the same mistakes.

 ## 34.0 I detest Objectivism.
-34.1 My friend who used to believe in this is no longer.
-I was so happy when I found out.
+If you are into it, happy to discuss though.

 ## 35.0 I will spend the rest of my life doing things that are helpful.
 ###### 35.1 This used to say I will spend the rest of my life in the Ivory Tower.

 ## 36.0 I hate very few things.
-## 37.0 My idea of a dream woman is a blank canvas.
+## 37.0 My idea of a dream partner is a blank canvas.
 ###### 37.1 The more I think about it, there's no such thing.
 Lately, I've been more comfortable with finding all I require regardless of how many people it takes.

-## 38.0 I despise disney, walmart, and most corporations that are nearing the ability to achieve monopoly.
+## 38.0 I despise amazon, disney, walmart, and most corporations that are nearing the ability to achieve monopoly.

 ## 39.0 We used to film movies in our backyard.